saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 * In this example, we merged our test files into our app project file so we could upload the project as a single repo in Github, then setup the Github secrets for your Sauce Username and access key.
 Last, a YAML file called testrunner.yml was created where jobs to build and test the app are created.

-4. In the GitHub actions example, why does
+4. In the GitHub actions example, why does the test-web-app job contain the field needs: build-web-app?

 a.
+Because you want to make sure that your app is built (as a test) before you run your test job *
 b.
+Because you want to make sure your test job uses the GitHub Action to build your app
 c.
+Because you want to make sure that the correct build tool is used in your test, which is defined in the build-web-app job
 d.
+Because the app will not be built if you don't create a dependency with the build-web-app

-* Answer Text
+* The purpose of the build-web-app job is to do a pre-build of the app before you runt he build in your test job.
+Adding the needs: build-web-app to your test job ensures that your Actions won't waste time running the test job if the first (test) build isn't successful.
 -->